ufwtwynam/terminal_cheatsheet/src/main/java/org/example/terminal_cheatsheet.md

 `git commit -m"present tense step taken"` commit message

-`git add . or git commit -a` commit file
+`git add . or git commit -a` stage all changes in current directory

+`git log` history of edits in repository

+`git revert` undo a specific commit (ID of commit from log)

+`git reset` undoes everything since a given commit

+`git rebase` reverses commits and removes from history